Investment strategy Investing in defensive stocks: What to consider

 • Health care, utilities and consumer staples are examples of classic defensive sectors.

-What are defensive stocks
+What are defensive stocks?

 Choosing which stocks and industries to invest in ultimately depends on your investment objectives and risk appetite.
 However, in times of increased market volatility and when economic uncertainty is on the horizon, investors are likely to seek exposure to stable companies in industries providing mission-critical goods and services.
-As opposed to “cyclical stocks,” “defensive stocks” are meant to do just what they sound like: be defensive, AKA less likely to increase in value in broader market rallies but potentially offer some downside protection when asset prices fall.
+As opposed to “cyclical stocks,” “defensive stocks” are meant to do just what they sound like: be defensive, aka less likely to increase in value in broader market rallies but potentially offer some downside protection when asset prices fall.

 • Health care – One of the main reasons health care is often regarded as a defensive industry is that people’s need for doctors, medicine and medical procedures is not correlated with economic conditions.
 In other words, people are less likely to cut their spending on health care compared to other areas of life like entertainment, travel and clothes.
 As a result, health care stocks tend to exhibit lower volatility compared to other industries.
 Investors can get exposure to health care stocks through several distinct types of companies including hospitals, drug makers, medical device manufacturers and health insurers.

-• Utilities – Similar to how people are unlikely to cut corners on health care or delay necessary medical procedures to save money, they are also unlikely to compromise on essential utilities like electricity and heating.
-Utilities power the nation's homes and businesses, making them mission-critical.
+• Utilities Similar to how people are unlikely to cut corners on health care or delay necessary medical procedures to save money, they are also unlikely to compromise on essential utilities like electricity and heating.
+Utilities power the nation's homes and businesses, making them mission critical.
 As opposed to fast-growing and potentially more volatile companies, utilities companies typically exhibit a sense of stability given how vital their products and services are to our lifestyles in addition to the fact that their revenue streams are typically government contracted.
 Furthermore, utility companies might experience secular benefits due to sustainability tailwinds and reduced dependency on fossil fuels for energy, which could power future earnings for the sector.

-• Consumer goods – People need essentials like food, whether the economy is expanding or contracting.
+• Consumer staples – People need essentials like food, whether the economy is expanding or contracting.
 Companies that make consumer staples like bread, milk, toilet paper and toothpaste also tend to show resilience regardless of how the economy is faring.
 These companies, which operate in a variety of industries including food, beverage, hygiene, cleaning and tobacco, are likely to have steadier cash flows and more predictable earnings when compared to other more cyclical industries.

 Key considerations and risks